Charter Company: History

 In 1975, Charter purchased Redbook from Norton Simon Inc. In 1978, Charter acquired Downe Communications, the publisher of the Ladies' Home Journal.
 Charter had had a controlling stake in Downe for several years prior.
 The year before, Downe had acquired Bartell, the publisher of such magazines as Sport.

+Charter moved their corporate offices to the Universal-Marion building in 1979.

 Charter acknowledged that in 1978 and 1979, two of its oil executives had discussions with fugitive financier Robert Vesco; Mr. Vesco and Mr. Mason had business discussions as far back as 1971.
 Vesco was living in the Bahamas and had declined requests that he return to the U.S. to face charges that he swindled investors out of millions of dollars.
 The Senate Judiciary Committee was investigating connections between Billy Carter, brother of President Jimmy Carter, Vesco, and the country of Libya.

-Carey Energy Corporation, with $550 million in assets, was acquired by Charter in 1979 for $4 million is cash, $16 million in Charter convertible preferred stock and a consulting job for Edward M. Carey (brother of New York Governor Hugh Carey) paying $200,000 per year.
+Carey Energy Corporation, with $550 million in assets, was acquired by Charter in 1979 for $4 million in cash, $16 million in Charter convertible preferred stock and a consulting job for Edward M. Carey (brother of New York Governor Hugh Carey) paying $200,000 per year.
 Carey Energy's principal assets were a 65% ownership in a Bahamas refinery and the New England Petroleum Company, a fuel oil distributorship based in Brooklyn which sold the fuel produced by the refinery up and down the Atlantic coast.

 In 1980, Charter decided to buy Commonwealth Oil Refining Company and their Puerto Rican refinery, which processed 160000 oilbbl. per-day, for $650 million.
 The company also had plans to build a 100000 oilbbl per-day refinery in Alaska to process the 75000 oilbbl per-day of North Slope crude that they were promised.